From prep to cooking, from serving suggestions to top tips, cooking duck breasts got a whole lot easier with our guide.

 - Leave in the fridge for a couple of hours, or overnight if possible.
 This will dry the skin out making for crispy skin and if using a dry rub, impart more flavour.

 - Before cooking, bring the duck breasts out of the fridge for around 30 mins to come to room temperature.

-You can always ask your butcher to do this, but honestly, removing the skin from the breast is so easy, you can do it yourself for sure!
+You can always ask your butcher to do this, but removing the skin from the breast is easy to do at home.

 - Place the breast skin-side up on a chopping board, using a small sharp knife, make a small incision at the thinner end of the breast between the skin and the meat.

 - Gently pull the skin away, ensuring not to damage any of the meat.
 Carefully use the knife in one hand to cut the sinew, while pulling the skin away with the other.

 How to prepare skinless duck breasts

 Without the skin, duck can easily dry out so it's best to cook quickly - you can do this by butterflying the breasts.

 - To butterfly duck breasts, cut each end of the breast off.

 - Cut down the center of the breast lengthways.
 Then slice again in the center of each piece, without cutting all the way through the meat.